 Since it’s geared toward appointment and class-based businesses, Vagaro has features to help with booking and time management.
 You can use a calendar feature, online booking, or notifications and customer tracking.
 The software also includes limited marketing tools, reports for business management, and a website builder option.

 Additionally, if you’re already using other software and need to transfer data, Vagaro will import your clients and inventory list at no additional cost.
+However, some of the other features listed DO have additional costs, as they are optional add-ons vs. core functionality that comes with the basic system.

 The integrated calendar lets you view staff schedules all at once, on the same screen.
 You can view the schedule for everyone working on a particular day, or narrow it down to a particular group or type of service.
 A simple drag-and-drop function lets you move or reschedule appointments and choose to notify or remind customers of changes.